amclain/halation/README.md

 ```

 Now when we want to reference which lens was used when capturing a particular
-frame, all we have to do is specify the tag and Halation will fill
+frame, all we have to do is specify the tag and Halation will fill in the
-in the correct Exif data for that lens.
+correct Exif data for that lens when the image file is processed.

 ```yaml
 frames: